If you want to explore America’s past and sample some of its splendor, then you can’t go wrong with an East Coast road

 On the East Coast, you’ll discover some of the most significant historical sites in the entire nation, not to mention a huge array of landscapes and an even greater diversity of people.
 While the West Coast gets most of the attention for its weather, natural beauty, and upbeat residents, the East Coast is usually considered the foundation of the nation.

-With this travel guide to the East Coast, you’ll be armed with everything you need to create your own scenic road trip.
-We’ll cover a wide range of topics over the course of this article including some East Coast road trip itineraries, food, lodgings, and sticking to a budget.
+And that’s exactly why I wrote this East Coast travel guide, you’ll be armed with everything you need to create your own scenic road trip.
+We’ll cover a wide range of topics over the course of this article including some East Coast road trip itineraries, food, lodgings, and sticking to a budget during your vehicular adventure.
 We’ll also cover the top destinations to visit on an East Coast road trip, summer through winter.

 A note on the format of this guide: Because the East Coast is massive and we have already written separate guides on New England, New York City, and Florida, this article will often refer you to other sources too.
 In order to best understand the East Coast, it’s very advisable to read these separate articles alongside this guide.

-It’s hard to say how much an average road trip up the East Coast will cost because there are so many routes one could take, not to mention each state is more or less expensive.
+It’s hard to say how much the average cost of a road trip up the East Coast will be because there are so many routes one could take, not to mention each state is more or less expensive.

-Almost every expense associated with going on an East Coast road trip, including gas, lodging, food, drink, and whatnot, will vary depending on the state which, again, makes costs difficult to gauge.
+Almost every expense associated with going on an East Coast driving trip, including gas, lodging, food, drink, and whatnot, will vary depending on the state which, again, makes costs difficult to gauge.

 I can say with certainty, however, that going on a road trip along the East Coast–like traveling in the USA as a whole–will not be cheap.
 All of the aforementioned costs add up very quickly and can be a substantial burden on your wallet.
 This is especially true if you’re the type of traveler who doesn’t pay attention to their spendings…